 Deciding What to Fix

-If you're not sure where to start when it comes to improving the accessibility of your course content, we recommend starting with these quick and easy fixes.
-Then, once you're comfortable with those fixes try moving on to either the easy fixes listed in your Course Report, or the items in your Course Report that need the most attention because their score is low.
-Which of these options you choose may depend on how comfortable you feel with accessibility best practices and principles.
-Simply press the black Start button for the option that you want to pursue.
+If you're not sure where to start improving the accessibility of your course content, we recommend these quick and easy fixes.
+Then, once you're comfortable with those fixes, try moving on to either the easy fixes listed in your Course Report or the items that need the most attention, as indicated by their low scores.
+The option you choose may depend on how comfortable you feel with accessibility best practices and principles.
+Simply press the black Start button to select the option you want to pursue.
 On the next page that loads, simply click on a specific row to launch the instructor feedback panel to fix the issues in that content item.

-If you're feeling overwhelmed and have never worked on remediating your course content before, we strongly recommend starting with our list of quick and easy fixes.
-This gives you a chance to get comfortable with some of the adjustments that will be helpful and to avoid overwhelm while fixing your content.
+If you're feeling overwhelmed and have never remediated your course content before, we strongly recommend starting with our list of quick and easy fixes.
+This gives you a chance to get comfortable with some helpful adjustments and avoid overwhelm while fixing your content.
 Then, as you feel more and more comfortable with Ally and fixing accessibility issues, progress on to the other easy fixes identified by your Course Report and the lowest-scoring items that likely need more substantial fixes.

 Remaining Issues

-Below the overview dashboard you will see a list of remaining accessibility issues in your course content.
-This essentially groups your course content according to the types of issues present and lists those accessibility issues in order of priority from severe issues to minor issues.
-To determine the severity and priority of each issue listed, Ally looks at the number of students impacted, frequency with which the issue occurs, and the accessibility score associated with the issue.
+Below the overview dashboard, you will see a list of remaining accessibility issues in your course content.
+This essentially groups your course content by the types of issues present and lists accessibility issues in order of priority, from severe to minor.
+To determine the severity and priority of each issue listed, Ally considers the number of students affected, the frequency of occurrence, and the accessibility score for each issue.
 Ally categorizes accessibility issues into three tiers:

-• Major: These issues are not severe, but still have significant impact on accessibility, and so require attention.
+- Major: These issues are not severe, but still have a significant impact on accessibility, and so require attention.

 You can simply click on an issue row to view a list of all your course content that exhibits that issue.
-Then, select a particular content item to launch the instructor feedback panel to fix the issue.
+Then select a specific content item to launch the instructor feedback panel and fix the issue.

 Content tab